Frequently Asked Questions

-We have compiled list of commonly asked questions below.
-If you don’t see the answer to your question here, please email us at firstname.lastname@example.org.
+We have compiled a list of commonly asked questions below.
+If you don’t see the answer to your question here, please email us at email@example.com.

 How will my online learning courses be delivered to me?

 Our online courses are delivered mainly through our delivery system called CANVAS.
-Students can received the material through recorded lectures, textbook readings, case studies, story problems, etc. Each online course is facilitated a little differently so it is important to review the syllabus in detail at the beginning of your class.
+Students receive the material through recorded lectures, textbook readings, case studies, story problems, etc. Each online course is facilitated a little differently so it is important to review the syllabus in detail at the beginning of your class.
 We also upload most lectures to a course site in Vimeo so students have the option of downloading the lectures and viewing them offline if necessary.

 Are the Seed Technology and Business online graduate courses accredited?